macuyler/pandemonium2020/README.md

-# pandemonium2020
+# Pandemonium 2020

-This is a flutter game based on the 2020 pandemic.
+This is a fun new game, where you try to save as many people from the pandemonium as possible.
+Earn stars on each level to gain bragging rights over your friends!

 ## Setup